MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/boundary-zone.md

 -   Windows 11
 -   Windows Server 2016 and above

-In most organizations, some devices must be able to receive network traffic from devices that are not part of the isolated domain, and therefore cannot authenticate.
+In most organizations, some devices can receive network traffic from devices that aren't part of the isolated domain, and therefore can't authenticate.
 To accept communications from untrusted devices, create a boundary zone within your isolated domain.

 Devices in the boundary zone are trusted devices that can accept communication requests both from other isolated domain member devices and from untrusted devices.
 Boundary zone devices try to authenticate any incoming request by using IPsec, initiating an IKE negotiation with the originating device.

-The GPOs you build for the boundary zone include IPsec or connection security rules that request authentication for both inbound and outbound network connections, but do not require it.
+The GPOs you build for the boundary zone include IPsec or connection security rules that request authentication for both inbound and outbound network connections, but don't require it.

-Because these boundary zone devices can receive unsolicited inbound communications from untrusted devices that use plaintext, they must be carefully managed and secured in other ways.
-Mitigating this additional risk is an important part of deciding whether to add a device to the boundary zone.
-For example, completing a formal business justification process before adding each device to the boundary zone can help ensure that the additional risk is minimized.
+These boundary zone devices receive unsolicited inbound communications from untrusted devices that use plaintext.
+Therefore, they must be carefully managed and secured in other ways.
+Mitigating this extra risk is an important part of deciding whether to add a device to the boundary zone.
+For example, completing a formal business justification process before adding each device to the boundary zone minimizes the additional risk.
 The following illustration shows a sample process that can help make such a decision.

 ![design flowchart.](images/wfas-designflowchart1.gif)